keenlabs/KeenClient-Android-Sample/README.md

 ### Android Studio (Recommended)

-(These instructions were tested with Android Studio version 2.2.2.)
+(These instructions were tested with Android Studio version 2.2.2, 2.2.3 and 2.3.)

-* Open Android Studio and select `Import Project`
+* Open Android Studio and select `File->Open...` or from the Android Launcher select `Import project (Eclipse ADT, Gradle, etc.)` and navigate to the root directory of your project.
-* Select the file `build.gradle` in the root of the cloned repo
+* Select the directory or drill in and select the file `build.gradle` in the cloned repo.
+* Click 'OK' to open the the project in Android Studio.
+* A Gradle sync should start, but you can force a sync and build the 'app' module as needed.

 ### Gradle (command line)